Obama says Greeks must make 'tough political choices' for debt deal

 "I did not say that and I make it a practice of not commenting on the daily fluctuations of the dollar or any other currency," he told a news conference.

 On Greece, Obama said: "The Greeks are going to have to follow through and make some tough political choices that will be good for them long-term."
-At the same time, international lenders should "recognise the extraordingary challenges" that Greece faces and show flexibility to get a deal.
+At the same time, international lenders should "recognize the extraordinary challenges" that Greece faces and show flexibility to get a deal.

 (Writing by Paul Taylor; Editing by Paul Carrel)